datopian/playbook/running-the-org/README.md

     * Click on ‘Business’
     * Scroll down to ‘Expense claims’ and click on the button.
     * Fill out ‘New Expense’:
        * Purchase amount  - Amount on the receipt
        * Description - Short description of the expense type
        * Spent at - Where did you spend it?
 Could be a particular institution/restaurant/station etc.
        * Spent on - Date on the receipt
        * Account - Could be
           * 6411 -  Travel expenses
           * 6412 - Travel meals expenses
           * 6451 - Entertainment expenses (clients)
           * 6452 - Entertainment expenses (internal)
           * XXXX - Any other expense type account suitable for the expense in question
+    * Receipt - Attach a copy of the receipt (expense) by clicking on the A4 paper next to Reference.
+(Make sure amount, date, merchant are readable)
+    * Currency - If you have expenses in different currencies for that month, convert the expense in XE.com into the currency you are paid in.

 :::warning
 Please remember to specify in the ‘Tax Rate’ box ie *Amounts are*; **Tax Exclusive** and Tax rate as **Tax on Purchases 0%** (we are all self-employed)